Raspberry Pi Minecraft Bedrock Server

 10. The Minecraft Bedrock Server we are using on our Raspberry Pi actually generates two different configuration files.

 a.
-The first configuration file is the one that controls how the Nukkit software we are using operates.
-With this you can control things such as the seed using for generating a world, how many chunks should be sent and just things like that.
+The first configuration file controls how the Nukkit software operates.
+With this, you can control aspects such as the seed used for generating a world, the number of chunks to be sent, and similar settings.

-Most users will probably not need to edit Nukkit’s configuration file, but if you wanted to take a look you can begin editing by running the following command in the terminal.
+Most users will probably not need to edit Nukkit’s configuration file, but if you want to take a look, you can begin editing by running the following command in the terminal.

 b.
 The other configuration file that Nukkit generates when it first starts is the one that controls the Minecraft Bedrock server game settings.
 With this you can control various options such as whether PVP should be enabled, what game mode to use and more.